-IMTC maintains a select cadre of over sixty nationally recognized curriculum developers, mentors, authors and editors of doctrine, policy, and guidelines, and instructional presenters with qualifications and presentation skills second to none.
+IMTC maintains a select cadre of over forty nationally recognized curriculum developers, mentors, authors and editors of doctrine, policy, and guidelines, and instructional presenters with qualifications and presentation skills second to none.
 Each member of the IMTC affiliate team is a known name in the national response community, a veteran of hundreds of incidents and events, and has been personally hand-selected, auditioned, and vetted.
-All our instructors exceed the federal, state, and local requirements to instruct the classes they are assigned, and they continue to add to their expertise with annual deployments, continuing education, and continuing mentoring or response experience.
+IMTC instructors exceed every federal, state, and local requirement to instruct the classes they are assigned, and they continue to add to their expertise with annual deployments, continuing education, and continuing mentoring or response experience.

 These are just a few of the reasons why IMTC and its cadre was selected to provide all the subject matter expertise during the development of the All-Hazards position-specific training courses for the United States Environmental Protection Agency (USEPA), the United States Fire Administration (USFA), and continued under contract when the training program was moved to the Emergency Management Institute (EMI), remaining as the only contractor to provide cadre for the development for the EMI position-specific program.
 When the EMI initiated their national Train-the-Trainer program and EMI-sponsored Field Deliveries, IMTC was selected to present those courses throughout the country as well as to continue the development of additional courses.

-Our presentation and development team has trained tens of thousands of response personnel while presenting courses and exercises since 2003.
-IMTC and its select team continue to add to that expertise as they currently provide the ICS and incident management training to the United States Coast Guard world-wide.
-With the experience of developing or delivering over eight-hundred courses and exercises throughout the United States, its territories, and Japan, no company has been more involved in developing and setting national standards than IMTC and its select development and presentation team.
+Our presentation and development team has trained tens of thousands of response personnel and continue to add to that expertise as we provide ICS and incident management training solutions to dozens of jurisdictions throughout the United States and the United States Coast Guard world-wide.
+With the experience of developing or delivering over one-thousand courses and exercises throughout the United States, its territories, and Japan, no company has been more involved in developing and setting national standards than IMTC and its select development and presentation team.
 IMTC’s team possess many distinctions that are unique and unmatched and have garnered experience in field, EOC’s, and DOC operations in all major disciplines including law enforcement, gas and oil operations, electric and gas utility operations, firefighting, and emergency management.

 Our Management Team